rlivingsus/misc/AllBooks.md

 - El-Mohtar, Amal: This is How you Lose the Time War
 - Ellenberg, Jordan: How Not to be Wrong
 - Ellis, Joseph: The Cause, The American Revolution
 - Ellsberg, Michael: The Education of Millionaires
+- Elston, Ashley: First Lie Wins
 - Endo, Shusaku: Silence
 - Ericsson, Anders: Peak
 - Erikson, Steven: Gardens of the Moon